suhasaggarwal/rainbow/README.md

 `	windowMonths = 7`
 `)`

-Extract annual weather data at the given coordinate for five dates and the seven years preceding them:
+Extract annual minimum temperature at the given coordinate for five dates and the seven years preceding them:
 `y <- rbExtractYearly(`
 `	x,`
 `	dateField = 'date',`